ChuloWay/Articles/GitIntro.md

 * Open your Terminal, Git Bash

-* You then proceed to clone the remote repository to your local system, as you have shown prior to this section.
+* You then proceed to clone the remote repository to your local system, as shown prior to this section.

 ![Repo-Clone](photos/forkClone.png)

 * To add a new branch to the repository, type the command line ```Git checkout -b (name of the branch)```.

-* Open the text editor Or Integrated Development Environment.
+* Open your text editor VScode.

-* Make the necessary local changes.
-The developer can then apply the necessary modifications to the code, whether they are working to fix a problem or add a new function.
+* Make the necessary local changes. you can then apply the necessary modifications to the code, whether you are working to fix a problem or add a new feature.

 * To view the changes you have made, type ```Git status``` in the command line.